videojs/video.js/docs/guides/plugins.md

 - Removes plugin state and references to the player to avoid memory leaks.
 - Reverts the player's named property (e.g. `player.examplePlugin`) _back_ to the original factory function, so the plugin can be set up again.

-In addition, if the player is disposed, the disposal of all its class-based plugin instances will be triggered as well.
+In addition, if the player is disposed, the disposal of all its advanced plugin instances will be triggered as well.

-### Advanced Example Class-based Plugin
+### Advanced Example Advanced Plugin

-What follows is a complete ES6 class-based plugin that logs a custom message when the player's state changes between playing and paused.
+What follows is a complete ES6 advanced plugin that logs a custom message when the player's state changes between playing and paused.
 It uses all the described advanced features:

 ```js
 import videojs from 'video.js';